rontarrant/gtkDcoding/docs/_posts/2019-08-20-0063-cairo-vii-draw-save-images.md

 - `jpegOptionValues`: an array of values for each of the save options,
 - `xOrigin`, `yOrigin`: the offset from the top-left corner of the `DrawingArea`.

-Note: If `xOffset` and `yOffset` are non-zero, we won’t be saving the entire image.
+*Note: If `xOffset` and `yOffset` are non-zero, we won’t be saving the entire image.*

+*Note 2: The last two arguments to the `getFromSurface()` call (see the `onDraw()` snippet below), if less than the width and height of the `Surface`, will also save less than the entire image.
+Taking these two notes together, I'm sure you arrived at the conclusion that you can save any rectangular area of the Surface you choose.*

 I haven’t bothered with width and height variables here because these examples all save the entire `DrawingArea` and so we use the width and height fields from the `GtkAllocation` as we’ll see in a moment.